 If flaws are additionally found, they may or may not have the standing to retract their contract, but the overall likeliness that they can take back their signature is low.

 As such, if you are the buyer, you should always require a home inspection beforehand, so that you know there are no surprises waiting for you.

 Key Insight: A typical real estate contingency is the inspection contingency.
 This means if that the buyer is able to re-negotiate repairs into the contract or back out altogether if there are many problems that come up in the inspection report

 When to Order a Home Inspection?

-And even if it in fact turns out that the house does not need any additional repairs and is in perfect condition, the inspection was still worth it – it gives the buyer peace of mind that this will actually be a good investment and that they have chosen the right home, and that no surprises are awaiting them.
+And even if it in fact turns out that the house does not need any additional repairs and is in perfect condition, the inspection was still worth it gives the buyer peace of mind.

 Finally, What to Expect with a Home Inspection?

 There are numerous variables that will influence the length of a home inspection, from the conditions of the house to its size or the agency conducting the inspection.

 The more issues there are within the home, the longer the inspection is, obviously, expected to take to be completed.